 The World Intellectual Property Organization’s (WIPO) Patent Cooperation Treaty (PCT) allows nationals and residents in a PCT contracting state to seek patent protection for an invention or utility model (depending if the contracting state has utility model option) simultaneously in the 152 PCT contracting states by filing just one (1) application instead of filing in each country where the protection is being sought.

-To expand its service and assistance to Filipino inventors, the IPOPHL begins operation as an International Searching Authority and International Preliminary Examining Authority (ISA/IPEA), enabling it to conduct search and preliminary examination of international applications filed under the PCT.
+IPOPHL is now an International Searching Authority and International Preliminary Examining Authority (ISA/IPEA), enabling it to conduct search and preliminary examination of international applications filed under the Patent Cooperation Treaty.

 The procedure under the PCT has great advantages for the applicant, the patent offices, and the general public:

 Under the PCT, the applicant has up to 18 months more than he has in a procedure outside the PCT to reflect on the desirability of seeking protection in foreign countries.
 He has enough time to appoint local patent agents or representatives in each foreign country, prepare the necessary translations and pay the national fees.